thenicholasbarnett/CMS_2026PbPb/README.md

 <h2>Jet HLT Efficiency Executables</h2>

 Some of the executable scripts in this repository are specifically used to generate jet HLT efficiencies for the 2026 PbPb run.
-The executables below can be used sequentially to produce jet HLT effeciciencies.
+The executables below can be run sequentially to produce jet HLT effeciciencies.

 <details>
 <summary>JetHLT_SpectraGenerator_PbPb_lxplus.cpp</summary>